betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 (logical ‘0’) arrays of cores.
 Bugs were costly to correct and often were just worked around with additional steps in astronaut checklists or even by revising mission parameters.
-Unable to fully automate this crucial manufacturing step, Raython instead hired an army of experienced textile workers from the New England area, all women.
+Unable to fully automate this crucial manufacturing step, Raytheon instead hired an army of experienced textile workers from the New England area, all women.
 Remarkably, weaving and its place in computing date back more than 150 years *earlier* to the Jacquard loom.<sup>[40],[46]</sup>
 Present day operating system terms such as *core dump* or *core image* are